(Updated on January 11, 2021)

 The serpentine belt is a very long single belt which runs continuously.
 It is located on the exterior of the engine block.
 If you’re looking at your engine block, the serpentine belt is often easy to notice from the front.

 It is long, black, thin, rubbery, and ribbed on the outside.
 The most important accessories of your car engine depend on the serpentine belt for their power needs.

 The reason why it is called the “serpentine” belt is the belt acts like a snake.
 Not only is it a continuous snake-like belt, but it coils on these other accessories to provide them with power.
 If the serpentine belt were to fail for some reason, then all these peripheral engine accessories would malfunction or stop working altogether.

 A failing serpentine belt will cause your engine to overheat and eventually stop running.
-The serpentine belt will usually fail if coolant or oil from within the engine leaks out onto it.
+The serpentine belt will usually fail due to age but also if coolant or oil from within the engine leaks out onto it.
 In other cases, the tensioner may be putting the wrong amount of tension on the serpentine belt, resulting in a misaligned belt.